OISF/suricata/doc/userguide/rules/app-layer.rst

 * original : original protocol (in case of protocol change)

 By default, (if no mode is specified), the mode is ``direction``.

+.. note:: when negation is used, like ``!http``, it will not match on the "unknown" state in the flow.

 Here is an example of a rule matching non-http traffic on port 80: